 Sheffield poet and member of The Bardo Group Core Team, John Anstie, wrote this abbreviated mission statement:

 “. . . at its core is a spiritual aspiration for the moral (and perhaps literary) high ground – and that is not, in any shape or form, intended to be an arrogant position – it is, above all, the fact that it is the mission of the Group to present a pan-religious, non-partisan, de-polarised, maybe even universal picture of humanity and the challenges we face . . .”

 What we seek is to move beyond simple connectivity (linking) to virtual proximity (nearness and relationship).
 Our full mission statement is HERE.

-Terri Stewart (Beguine Again) is the Managing Editor.
-I am a member of the Core Team and function as the poetry liaison.
+Terri Stewart (Beguine Again) is the Administrator/Managing Editor.
 Currently the Beguine Again collabrative and The Bardo Group are coordinating on a consolidation of the two groups.